austinsonger/automate-aws-evidence-collection/README.md

 ## Github Action
   - On a recurring schedule to run on the 28th of every month.
-    - `aws ec2 describe-client-vpn-endpoints`
+    - `aws acm list-certificates --output json`
-    - The output will be written to a json file with current VPN configuration information in this repo.
+    - The output will be written to a json file with currentlist of certificates.

 ## Current Setup